camcl/poolimputeSNPs/README.md

 * *run_workflow.sbatch*, *run_workflow_prophaser.sbatch*: adapt the `#SBATCH` flags.

 * *run_workflow.sh*: adapt the option `-c 16` accordingly to the number of available CPU on your system and in your sbatch commands.
-Also adapt the paths to be bind in the container at running.
+Also adapt the paths to be bound in the container at running.

 ## Usage without a container